-- 1. Network settings - The source and destination databases must be in the same region. - The source and destination databases can be either in the same VPC or different VPCs.

-- If the source and destination databases are in the same VPC, the networks are interconnected by default. - If the source and destination databases are in different VPCs, the subnets of the source and destination databases are required to be in different CIDR blocks.
+- 1. Network settings - The source and destination databases must be in the same region. - The source and destination databases can be either in the same VPC or different VPCs. - If the source and destination databases are in the same VPC, the networks are interconnected by default. - If the source and destination databases are in different VPCs, the subnets of the source and destination databases are required to be in different CIDR blocks.
 You need to create a VPC peering connection between the two VPCs.

-2. Security rules

-- In the same VPC, the network is connected by default.
+For details about how to create a VPC peering connection, see Virtual Private Network User Guide. - 2.
+Security rules - In the same VPC, the network is connected by default.
 You do not need to set a security group. - In different VPCs, establish a VPC peering connection between the two VPCs.
 You do not need to set a security group.